-- Keep the grill away from overhanging tree branches and other things that could possibly catch on fire.
+- Keep the grill away from overhanging tree branches and other things that could catch on fire.

 General Safety Tips

 - Use plenty of sunscreen.
-If you are boating, sitting on the beach, lounging in the backyard or in any place where you have more than normal sun exposure, lather on the sunscreen.
+If you are boating, sitting on the beach, lounging in the backyard, or in any place where you have more than normal sun exposure, lather on sunscreen.

 - Do not let young children use public restrooms alone.
 The minor inconvenience of accompanying them far outweighs the slim chance that something bad could happen to them if left alone.

 - Drink plenty of water.
 It is easy to become dehydrated when involved in activities or just being outside in the sun.

 - Use good hand-washing techniques when using public restrooms.
 Viruses spread quickly and can quickly make you very sick.

 - Be careful in the water.
 The Centers for Disease Control and Prevention (CDC) reports that 10 people a day drown in the U.S. Almost 100 percent of those deaths could have been prevented.

 - If boating, rafting, tubing or just swimming in the lake, wear life vests.